M66B/FairEmail/docs/FAQ-da-rDK.md

 The errors *...
 Authentication failed ...
 No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

 The error *...
-Authentication failed ...
-Invalid credentials ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection
+Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

 The error *...
 Authentication failed ...
-Invalid credentials ...* could be caused by having revoked the required account/contacts permissions.
-Just start the wizard (but do not select an account) to grant the required permissions again.
+Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
+In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
+In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).

 The eror *...
 ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).